jhpyle/docassemble/_docs/api.md

 Required privileges:
  - `admin` or
- - `advocate`
+ - `advocate`.

 Responses on failure:
  - [403] "Access Denied" if the API key did not authenticate or the required privileges are not present.